 - Undergraduate credits earned at the 100 level or above with a C- grade or higher at institutions accredited by one of the six regional accrediting agencies will be considered for transfer.
 Transfer credit is not granted for courses with doctrinal religious content or for graduate courses (for undergraduate programs).

 - Transfer credit is awarded for courses in which the student received grades of C- or better.
 Instructor permission may be required for purposes of registration if the transfer credit courses have not satisfied the prerequisite requirements.

-- Any student who has completed a bachelor's degree from a regionally accredited institution will be considered to have completed the equivalent of the baccalaureate core and the associate of arts core when officially accepted to a baccalaureate degree program or associate of arts program at UAF.
-These students will also be considered to have completed the equivalent of the communication, computation and human relations requirements for the associate of applied science and the certificate.
+- Any student who has completed a bachelor's degree from a regionally accredited institution will be considered to have completed the equivalent of the baccalaureate core, the Associate of Arts core and the Associate of Science core when officially accepted to a bachelor's, Associate of Arts or Associate of Science program at UAF.
+These students will also be considered to have completed the equivalent of the communication, computation and human relations requirements for the Associate of Applied Science and the certificate.

 - Any transfer student who has completed the baccalaureate general education requirements at any regionally accredited four-year institution is considered to have completed the baccalaureate core requirements (excluding oral intensive and writing intensive) at UAF.
 The student is responsible for providing an official statement and documentation certifying GER completion at the previous institution.

-- Class standing (e.g., freshman, sophomore, etc.) is based on the number of college credits accepted in transfer by UAF, combined with any courses completed in residence at UAF.
+- Class standing (e.g., freshman, sophomore) is based on the number of college credits accepted in transfer by UAF, combined with any courses completed in residence at UAF.

 - Credits may be awarded for formal service schooling and military occupational specialties (MOS) based on recommendations in the “Guide to the Evaluation of Educational Experience in the Armed Services,” published by the American Council on Education.
 Credit completed through the Community College of the Air Force or Department of Defense courses is included in the category of military experience.